black-parrot/black-parrot/docs/bedrock_guide.md

 512/N-bits wide that is at least 64-bits.

 The sender contract is:
-* May not wait for both header\_ready\_and and data\_ready\_and before sending header
-* May wait for header\_ready\_and before starting a transaction
-* May send data before header, but is not required to
-* A minimal implementation may send header before data.
-More sophisticated implementations may support sending data with or before header.
+* Data may be sent before, with, or after header.
+* Minimal implementations may wait to send data until after header sends.
+* Header and data channels must conform to ready&valid handshaking.

 The receiver contract is:
-* May not wait for both header\_valid and data\_valid before processing an incoming message
-* May wait for header\_valid before processing an incoming message
-* May consume data before header, but is not required to
-* A minimal implementation may consume header before data.
-More sophisticated implementations may consume data before or with header.
+* May consume data before, with, or after header.
+* Minimal implementations may wait to receive data (i.e., wait to raise data\_ready\_and) until after the header arrives and is processed.
+* Header and data channels must conform to ready&valid handshaking.

 Sophisticated implementations of BedRock Burst channels may support overlapping transactions where the sender may send a second header prior to sending all data associated with the first header.
-The receiver must also support receiving additional headers prior to all data from prior transactions, but is not required to support this feature.
-A sender or receiver that supports these features will still be compatible with receivers/senders that support only the minimal contracts defined above.
+The receiver must also support this behavior.
+If either send or receiver does not support overlapping transactions, then transactions will necessarily be non-overlapping.

 As with BedRock Stream, requests for data smaller than the data channel width result in a response with data replicated to fill the data channel width.